Skip links

 Encourage Your Parents to build a social life

 It’s always a good idea to encourage your newly retired parents to have a social life, especially if they had little to no social life outside of their former job.
-The great thing here is that there are almost always plenty of options depending on your community.
-Whether it’s being a part of a church group, volunteering, having a weekly bingo game, or just meeting up for a daily coffee with friends.
+The great thing here is that there are usually plenty of opportunities for social engagement, depending on your community.
+Perhaps your parent can become a part of a church group, volunteer, host a weekly bingo game, or just meet up for a daily coffee with friends.
 These social bonds can do wonders for your parent’s mental and physical health.

 Encourage a healthy lifestyle